pavkids84-dev/cloud-infrastructure-labs/network/README.md

 → Inter-AS Routing
 ```

-The goal at this stage is to understand routing-protocol architecture rather than memorize vendor-specific router configuration.
+The focus is on protocol architecture rather than vendor-specific router configuration.

 ---